TheEmidee/UEUIExtension/README.md

-# UEPluginTemplate
+# UE UI Extension

-Template repository for UE Plugins
+A subsystem that allows extending UI elements in a modular way